WalterEschenbach/mern-heroku-netlify/README.md

 Of course, no one template will serve all projects since your needs may be different.
 Thanks to anyone who may have contributed and also for any feedback provided!

-A list of commonly used resources that I find helpful are listed in the acknowledgements.
+A list of commonly used resources are listed in the acknowledgements.

 ### Built With